 Sonia Kashuk says that mascara is only good for six months.
 This should be taken into consideration not just because of flaking and dryness but also because of bacteria.
 Not sure if it’s time to toss it?
 Having reservations is probably a good indication that it’s time for it to go, but just to be extra sure, give the tube a sniff.
 Expired mascara has a distinctly foul smell.

-Some other makeup expiration dates to keep in mind are as follows: concealer: six months; lipstick: two years; eye shadow: three years; pressed powder and blush: three years; foundation: six months to one year; and eyeliner: three years.
+Some other makeup expiration dates to keep in mind are as follows: concealer can last for six months; lipstick can last for two years; eye shadow can last for three years; pressed powder and blush can last for three years; foundation lasts for six months to one year; and eyeliner can last three years.

 While makeup may have expiration dates, if it’s visibly broken/separated/gloppy, it may be time to get rid of it sooner, especially if you carry your makeup bag everywhere with you.
 Says Stiles, “If any pressed powder product has a chip in the powder and lives in your purse, get rid of it immediately.
 You can relocate it to your makeup area at home, but get it out of your purse.
 The surface has been compromised, and it will crack more and break in your bag.
 Save yourself the hassle, clean up, and get a new one.”